 Signs That AUX Heat Isn’t Working Correctly

-How can you tell when it’s time to call a pro?
+Is your heat pump auxiliary heat always on?
+If so that’s a problem and it’s probably time to call a professional HVAC repair company near you.
 Here are a few warning signs that something is going wrong with the auxiliary heat on your heat pump:

 - The electricity bill is much higher than normal: After several months with a new heat pump, you should have a fairly good idea of the average energy cost for the unit.
-If you notice a sudden spike in electricity consumption, it may mean that AUX heat is running too often.
+If you notice a sudden spike in electricity consumption, it may mean that AUX heat is running too often or is perhaps always on.
 Of course, it’s also important to choose an HVAC system that’s the right size for your home to maximize your energy savings.

 - The home feels too warm: If you notice indoor temperatures over 80 degrees and the AUX heat is still running, there’s likely a problem.
 Check the thermostat to make sure it hasn’t been bumped.
 If not, ask Siri to help you find “heating services near me” for assistance.